DanielJR78/cypress-cucumber-sample/README.md

 # Content
 ### Sample features:
-There are a some implemented sample features in [amazon features folder](https://github.com/DanielJR78/cypress-cucumber-sample/tree/main/cypress/integration/amazon)
+There are a some implemented sample features in [amazon features folder](https://github.com/DanielJR78/cypress-cucumber-sample/tree/main/cypress/integration/amazon).

+Each .feature file has a folder with the same name containing specific steps and classes

 ```
+LoginRequired.feature
+\LoginRequired
+    LoginRequiredSteps.js
+    LoginRequiredClasses.js
+    AnySpecificCode.js

 @feature-tag
 Feature: The Facebook